Gardener847/Card_Game/README.md

 # Card Game

-This is a simple card game, in which win by trying to match all the cards, while trying to get as much points as you can.
+This is a simple card game, in which you win by trying to match all the cards, while trying to get as much points as you can.
 When flipping two cards, if they're a match, you gain a point and they remain flipped.
 Otherwise, the cards are automatically flipped back.
 There is a single player and two player mode.

 ### NOTE!
 If you chose mistmatching cards, wait for them to flip back before clicking additional cards.
 Also, the "All" option is a little buggy.